 The Puell Multiple analyzes Bitcoin's supply-side economics by comparing daily mining revenue (in USD) to its 365-day moving average: Puell Multiple = Daily Issuance Value ÷ 365-Day Average Issuance.
 This indicator provides unique insights into miner profitability and supply-demand dynamics.

-Mining Economics Insight: Values above 4.5 suggest miners are experiencing exceptional profitability, often coinciding with market euphoria and potential distribution pressure.
-Readings below 0.5 indicate miner capitulation and supply squeezes that frequently mark major bottoms.
+Mining Economics Context: Values above 4.5 have historically coincided with exceptional miner profitability and market euphoria.
+Readings below 0.5 have historically coincided with miner capitulation and, in several past instances, major bottoms.
 Note: Our dashboard displays yesterday's data due to blockchain confirmation requirements, creating a slight but necessary lag in this metric.
+Data and education only — not financial advice.

 Google Search Interest